Faustino-Marco/data-structures-and-algorithms/python/docs/graph_depth_first/README.md

 ## API
 <!-- Description of each method publicly available in your Graph -->
+Name: Depth first

-Arguments: graph, array of city names
+Arguments: Node (Starting point of search)
-Return: the cost of the trip (if it’s possible) or null (if not)
+Return: A collection of nodes in their pre-order depth-first traversal order Program output: Display the collection